VincenzoNTT/gs-rest-service/README.md

 ----
 ====

-This controller is concise and simple, but there is plenty going on under the hood.
-We break it down step by step.

-The `@GetMapping` annotation ensures that HTTP GET requests to `/greeting` are mapped to the `greeting()` method.

 NOTE: There are companion annotations for other HTTP verbs (e.g. `@PostMapping` for POST).
 There is also a `@RequestMapping` annotation that they all derive from, and can serve as a synonym (e.g. `@RequestMapping(method=GET)`).

 `@RequestParam` binds the value of the query string parameter `name` into the `name`